zhehaowang/zhehao.me/book-notes/emcpp/it7-17-moving-to-modern-cpp.md

 * `noexcept` is particularly valuable for the move operations, `swap`, memory deallocation functions, and dtors.
 * Most functions are exception-neutral rather than `noexcept`.

-### Use constexpr whenever possible
+### Item 15: use `constexpr` whenever possible

-Conceptually, constexpr indicates a value's not only constant but also it's known during compilation.
+Conceptually, `constexpr` indicates a value's not only constant but also it's known during compilation.

-Constexpr objects and functions have different meanings.
+`constexpr` objects and functions have different meanings.
-Constexpr objects are const and known at compile time.
+`constexpr` objects are `const` and known at compile time.
 Values that are known during compile time may be placed in read-only memory.

-And of broader applicability is that integral values that are constant and known during compilation can be used in contexts where C++ requires ann integral constexpr: e.g. array sizes, integral template arguments, enumerator values, alignment specifiers, etc. E.g.
+And of broader applicability is that integral values that are constant and known during compilation can be used in contexts where C++ requires an integral `constexpr`: e.g. array sizes, integral template arguments, enumerator values, alignment specifiers, etc. E.g.

 ```cpp
 int sz;                             // non-constexpr variable